-Fried clams, commonly made by breading whole clams or clam strips and deep-frying them, is a commonly available food.
+Fried clams, made by breading whole clams or clam strips and deep-frying them, is a commonly available food.
 Softshell clams are sometimes used to make this dish, as well as other types of clams.
-While some types of seafood often contain unsafe levels of mercury, this contaminant is generally not found in high amounts in clams.
-This safe food does contain quite a bit of fat, however.

 Video of the Day